Tutts Clump

 Tutts Clump is a small hamlet in the civil parish of Bradfield in the English county of Berkshire.
 It is 8 miles from the centre of Reading.
 It lies about 1 mile south-east of Stanford Dingley, close to the neighbouring villages of Bradfield Southend and Rotten Row.
 Legend has it that the name is derived from that of an English Civil War general.
 There is a Methodist chapel in the hamlet.
 The local post office closed in 1983.

+Economy

+There is a cider manufacturer, Tutts Clump in the settlement.